At a glance

 - Country: UK (East Midlands), the regional dialect cousin of the chip butty

-The bread is the dictionary of where you are standing.
-A bap, in the south, is flat and softer.
-A barm, around Bolton and Manchester, is springy and yeasty from a sourdough start.
+The choice of bread word maps the country.
+A bap, in the south, is flat and soft.
+A barm, around Bolton and Manchester, is springy and yeasty from a fermented start.
 A batch, in Coventry, is square-baked in a tray and pulled apart.
 A muffin, in Manchester, is split flat and griddled.
-A cob, across Nottingham and Derby, is round, soft-crumbed, and finished with a thin chewy crust the shape sets up while the others stay flatter.
-None of those words is universal and none is interchangeable; ordering a chip cob in Bolton or a chip barm in Mansfield gets a confused look and a corrected order back.
+A cob, across Nottinghamshire and Derbyshire, is round and soft-crumbed with a thin chewy crust the shape sets up while the others stay flatter.
+None of those terms is universal and none is interchangeable; ask for a chip cob in Bolton or a chip barm in Mansfield and you get a corrected order back.

-The shape governs the engineering.
-A cob is denser and closer-crumbed than a flat butty bread, with a thin crust that holds its structure when chips and steam are packed inside, and that crust does the work the open flap of a folded butty cannot: it seals the filling against the run-off rather than letting it drip out the side.
-The two cut faces are buttered to the rim because a cob with no fat at the edge soaks unevenly and turns soggy in patches.
-Chips go in one layer rather than piled, because a heaped cob will not close and the top half rolls off the moment the eater bites down.
-Salt and malt vinegar go on inside, where the bread takes the vinegar before it has time to drip.
-Brown sauce or ketchup is a stripe along the chips, never a smear across the crumb, because the cob's interior wicks sauce faster than a flat soft white slice and a tipped spoonful soaks through to the underside fast.
+Chips go in one layer rather than heaped, because a piled cob will not close and the top half rolls off at the first bite.
+Salt and malt vinegar go on the inside, where the crumb takes the vinegar before it drips.
+Brown sauce or ketchup runs as a stripe along the chips, never a smear across the crumb, because the cob's interior wicks sauce faster than a flat soft slice and a tipped spoonful soaks straight through.

-The dish has no inventor, no first dated chip-shop, and no foundation story; the word is the documented thing about it.
-"Cob" as a regional English term for a small round loaf of bread is recorded in dialect glossaries from the mid-nineteenth century onwards, including the English Dialect Dictionary edited by Joseph Wright and published in six volumes between 1898 and 1905, which records the word as standard usage across Derbyshire, Nottinghamshire, Leicestershire, and the Lincolnshire borders.
-The derivation is uncertain; the entry catalogues the word's distribution rather than its source.
-The British fish-and-chip trade itself is conventionally dated to the 1860s, with chip shops attested in both London and Lancashire by the end of that decade.
+The chip cob has no inventor, no first dated chip shop and no founding story; the documented thing about it is the word.
+"Cob" as a regional term for a small round loaf is recorded in Joseph Wright's English Dialect Dictionary, published in six volumes between 1898 and 1905, which catalogues it as Midland usage across Derbyshire, Nottinghamshire and the Leicestershire borders.
+The derivation is uncertain and Wright maps the word's spread rather than its source.
+The usual guesses, none confirmed, run from a roll shaped like a cobblestone to "cob" or "cop" as an old dialect word for a rounded head.
+The British fish-and-chip trade that supplies the filling is conventionally dated to the 1860s, with chip shops attested in both London and Lancashire by the end of that decade.